yii2tech/ar-position/README.md

 }
 ```

-In this case behavior will use owner values of 'groupAttributes' as additional condition for position
+In this case behavior will use owner values of `groupAttributes` as additional condition for position
 calculation and changing:

 ```php